-For Designated Liaison Persons & Statutory Agencies
+For Designated Safeguarding Officers & Statutory Agencies

-Tusla should acknowledge reports that you make about a child and may contact you for further information, if necessary.
+The Relevant HSCT Team should acknowledge reports that you make and may contact you for further information, if necessary.

-Statutory agencies will carefully consider the referral along with any other information available and a child protection assessment will be carried out where sufficient risk is identified.
-They may decide to hold a strategy meeting or Meitheal.
-This is a meeting of professionals, such as the Gardaí, education professionals, social services and any other organisations.
-This may include The Language Body's Designated Liaison Person(s).
+The relevant HSCT team will commence an assessment and may decide to hold a strategy meeting.
+This is a meeting of professionals, such as PSNI, education professionals, HSCT, and any other organisations.
+This may include The Language Body's Designated Safeguarding Officer(s).

-If invited, the Designated Liaison Person(s) should attend strategy meetings and ensure that any recommendations made at that meeting are fed back to the relevant management The Language Body.
+If invited, the Designated Safeguarding Officer(s) should attend strategy meetings and ensure that any recommendations made at that meeting are fed back to management of the relevant agency of The Language Body.

-As a result of the information shared at the strategy meeting/Meitheal the statutory agencies may make further enquiries or assessments of the matter and will keep other agencies updated if necessary.
+As a result of the information shared at the strategy meeting the statutory agencies may make further enquiries or assessments of the matter and will keep other agencies updated if necessary.